zdravkov/kendo-docs/short-guide.md

 ## Do not repeat yourself (or others!)

-Check if the content (or parts of it) are not already documented some place else. **Do not duplicate stuff**!
+Check if the content (or parts of it) are not already documented some place else. **Do not duplicate stuff**.
 Instead, re-structure and extract common content to standalone topics.
 List the common topics as *prerequisites*, *related sections*, or *next steps*.

 # Start a new article